DanielMazurkiewicz/WebAI/README.md

 // defines a new operation for given domain, operation execution always fallbacks to JS engine,
-// no matter of what execution unit is used WebAI.defineCustomOperation("operation_name", "operation_domain", function operation(operation_params) {
+// no matter of what execution unit is used WebAI.defineCustomOperation(
+  "operation_name",
+  "operation_domain",
+  function operation(operation_params) {
   // js code itself can make use of any existing API (including webGPU and webgl)

-});
+  },
+  ["parameter1", "parameter2", "parameterN"], // JSON model properties that should be passed as arguments to this operation );

-// defines a new activation function for given domain, its execution always fallbacks to JS engine, WebAI.defineCustomActivation("activation_name", "activation_domain", function activation(activationInput) {
+// defines a new activation function for given domain, its execution always fallbacks to JS engine WebAI.defineCustomActivation("activation_name", "activation_domain", function activation(activationInput) {
   // ...
   return activationOutput;